AnXh3L0/anxh3l0.github.io/content/speaking.md

 Below you will find a few of the talks/interviews/etc I've given in different events and TV shows.
 If you would like to collaborate, you can [contact](/about#contact) me.

-(!)
+{{< notice note >}}
 To preserve visitor privacy without sacrificing usability, the videos load only after clicking on the thumbnails.
 The [YouTube privacy policy](https://policies.google.com/privacy "Google Privacy Policy applies here") and the [Facebook privacy policy](https://www.facebook.com/about/privacy/update "Facebook Privacy Policy applies here") applies to this content.
+{{< /notice >}}

 <br />